jla-gardner/graph-pes/docs/source/cli/graph-pes-train/complete-docs.rst

 Learning rate scheduler
 +++++++++++++++++++++++

-Configure the learning rate scheduler to use to train the model by pointing to something that instantiates a :class:`~graph_pes.training.opt.LRScheduler`.
+Configure the learning rate scheduler to use to train the model by specifying a dictionary of keyword arguments to the :class:`~graph_pes.training.opt.LRScheduler` constructor:

-For instance:

 .. code-block:: yaml

     fitting:
         scheduler:
-            +LRScheduler:
             name: ReduceLROnPlateau
             factor: 0.5
             patience: 10

 By default, no learning rate scheduler is used if you don't specify one, or if you specify ``null``: